huubhermsen/Frontend-Boilerplate/README.md

 * In the `bower.json` file you can add/remove extra dependencies for Bower.
 * Likewise in the `package.json` file you can add/remove extra dependencies for the Grunt task runner.
 * Each grunt task has it's own config file in `source/tasks/taskname.js`.
 See [gruntjs.com](http://gruntjs.com/) for more information on Grunt settings and the GitHub repositories of the components (see `package.json`) for more info about their inner workings.
-* You can define what files get concatenated from the bower includes in it's grunt config file, find it in `source/tasks/bower_concat.js`.
+* You can define what files get concatenated from the bower includes in its grunt config file, find it in `source/tasks/bower_concat.js`.

 ## The almighty source folder